ts-x4/jzIntv_on_RetroPie/README.md

 ## Runcommand Options (emulators.cfg)

-Add individual lines to `/opt/retropie/configs/all/emulators.cfg` as needed or manually add using the [Runcommand Launch Menu](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand) for each game.
+Add individual lines to `/opt/retropie/configs/all/emulators.cfg` from this file as needed, or manually add using the [Runcommand Launch Menu](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand) for each game.

 ## Other Extras